-Ani is currently in the thick of learning to read and she’s becoming quite proficient at sounding things out, although she’s definitely not a fluent reader yet.
+Star, who is entering kindergarten in the fall, is currently in the thick of learning to read and she’s becoming quite proficient at sounding things out, although she’s definitely not a fluent reader yet.

+- Keep it low-stress.
 Because reading is such a fundamental part of education and daily life, it can feel like there is a lot of pressure on teaching your child to read.
 But I’ve found that my children respond much better when it’s pretty light-hearted and low-stress.
 We don’t usually do more than 10-15 minutes of practice per day and if they want to be done, I try not to push them to more.
 It’s really important to me that reading is positive for them, not something to dread.

+- Integrate reading practice into daily life.
 I’ve found that casual integration of reading practice makes teaching your child to read much easier – when we’re driving in the car, we’ll point out letters on street signs or license plates.
 We have a set of magnetic letters and it’s fun to make words together on the fridge or back door.
 At the park, we might write short words in the dirt or sand or arrange rocks into letters.
-One of Ani’s favorite games is having Bart or me write simple words on a notepad and letting her sound them out.
+One of Ani’s favorite games when she was just starting to figure out sounding things out was having Bart or me write simple words on a notepad and letting her sound them out.
 Those daily habits reinforce what you’re practicing during more official reading time and also keep it fun.

+- Keep reading aloud to them.
 Since learning to read is a lot of hard work, I always want to make sure I keep reading as a fun activity for my children.
 So we keep reading stacks of picture books, enjoying chapter books before bed, and listening to audiobooks in the car and during quiet time.
 Plus, all that reading helps reinforce vocabulary, sentence structure, and storytelling formats.
-I also like to have Ani read words in the books here and there, if she’s interested.
+I also like to have my girls read words in the books here and there, if they’re willing.

+- Be consistent.
 I’ll be the first to admit that this is difficult and we aren’t always as consistent as I’d like, but working on reading a little every day or almost every day is a lot better than trying to do a huge chunk once or twice a week.
 Gradually, that practice builds on itself until your child is reading independently.
 And that feels like a massive parenting payday!

 Photos by Christie Knight Photography